Here is presented a unique list of blowholes in Hawaii.

-Wondermondo though lists as blowholes only a kind of “sea geysers” – intermittent natural water fountains that are powered by wave energy.
+Wondermondo includes in the list of blowholes just the “sea geysers” – intermittent natural water fountains that are powered by wave energy.
 In fact, the only natural landmarks in Hawaii which resemble geysers are such blowholes.

 Are there any more blowholes in Hawaii?

 Here are listed 15 locations with blowholes in Hawaii Islands.
 Wondermondo is aware that this list should be much longer.
-The geology of Hawaii is suitable for these geological formations because there are lots of suitable material – these volcanic islands have many recent lava flows that have reached the sea.
-There are reports about more blowholes in Hawaii Island, Molokai and other islands.
+The geology of Hawaii is suitable for these geological formations because there are lots of suitable materials – these volcanic islands have many recent lava flows that have reached the sea.
+There are reports about more blowholes in Hawaii Island, Molokai, and other islands.

-Please, give a message if you know blowholes which need to be added to this list!
+Please, give me a message if you know of blowholes that need to be added to this list!